FormidableLabs/denim/README.md

 data.
 Either of these approaches can choose 1+ different directories to find templates than the default `templates/`.

-`denim` mostly just walks the templates directory of an archetype looking for any files with the following features:
+`denim` mostly just walks the templates directory of a module looking for any files with the following features:

 * An empty templates directory is permitted, but a non-existent one will produce